paralab/treu-web/index.md

 ## **How can I apply?**

-While the program is open to all, students with any of the following traits is especially encouraged to apply via the [**NSF ETAP Portal**](https://etap.nsf.gov/award/1125/opportunity/1354).
-Note that the **Application Deadline** is April 15, 2023, and that *we expect to fund only about 10 REUs*.
+While the program is open to all, students with any of the following traits is especially encouraged to apply:

-We **especially** encourage applications from

  - Underrepresented in Computer Science Research i.e. Gender minorities, African Americans, Hispanics, American Indians, Alaska Natives, Native Hawaiians, Pacific Islanders, and persons with disabilities;